BenTobias/Graph-Database-for-Scientific-Literature/README.md

 CS3103 Concurrent Web Crawler Project
 ==================
+## Description

+This project consists of two Java projects in folder `Coordinator/` and `Crawler/` and a Node.js project in folder `QueryEngine/`.

+The Java projects are used for crawling, parsing and populating database.
+Node.js project is created for displaying crawled results.

+The project is running on <http://group05-i.comp.nus.edu.sg>

 ## Execution

+### File Organization
+The `Coordinator/` and `Crawler/` folders should be set up as 2 separate projects.

 ### Compilation

 1. Coordinator
+	- Create a Java project any IDE.
+	- Drag all 3 Java files from `Coordinator/` folder into the project.
 	- Include `java-json.jar` and `mongo-<version>.jar`.

 2. Crawler
+ 	- Create a Java project any IDE.
+	- Drag all 4 Java files from `Crawler/` folder into the project.
 	- Include `jsoup-<version>.jar`.

-## File Organization
-The `Coordinator` and `Crawler` folders should be set up as 2 separate projects.

 ### Run Program
 1. Active Mongo DB
 	- Run `mongod` or `mongod --dbpath <path to your database folder>`
 	- Run `mongo` to access database.
 2. Run Coordinator
-	- Compile Coordinator, by running it once in eclipse.
+	- In Coordinator project, run `Coordinator.java` and then stop it.
+This is to get `Coordinator.class` file.
-	- Navigate to your eclipse workspace folder.
+	- Navigate to your workspace folder.
 	- Start Coordinator by `java -cp ".;java-json.jar;mongo-2.10.1.jar" Coordinator`
 	- Mac users `java -cp ".:../lib/*" Coordinator`.
 (Suppose your workspace folder has `src/`, `bin/` and `lib/` where `lib/` folder has all jar files).

 3. Run Crawler
-	- Change values in `CrawlerSimulator.java` if necessary.
-	- Start crawler by running the `CrawlerSimulator` class.
+	- Start crawler by running the `CrawlerSimulator.java` in IDE.

+4. Run Query Engine
+	- `cd` into `QueryEngine/` folder
+	- `npm install`
+	- `sudo npm install -g bower`
+	- `bower install`.
+You should see a `bower_components` folder in `public`.
+	- `node app.js`

 ### Run Program on VM
 1. `ssh sadm@group05-i.comp.nus.edu.sg`